Decision Guide · Updated May 2026

 Duration 3-10 days 30-90 days

-Focus Medical stabilization Behavioral change & recovery
+Focus Medical stabilization Behavioral change and recovery

 Therapy Minimal Intensive (individual + group)